Last updated on January 22nd, 2019 at 01:58 pm

-What do mirror neurons have to do with motivational speaking?
+What do mirror neurons have to do with your big dream of being a motivational speaker and genuinely connecting with your audience?

-I think I’m channeling Sheldon from Big Bang Theory on this post.
+I think I’m channeling Sheldon from Big Bang Theory here.
 I never thought I would be writing about mirror neurons in the brain, and I certainly never thought they would have a business application in the world of motivational speaking.
-But today I stand corrected.
+Today, I stand corrected.

-I have always believed that the key to getting booked as a motivational speaker, is having a good product.
+I have always believed that having a good product is the key to getting booked as a motivational speaker.
 The speech is your product.
 The speech is what takes you to the spotlight.
 You can’t sell or market your way out of the chorus line.

 You MUST be able to connect to your audience as a motivational speaker

 I have always believed that one of the key ingredients in creating a stellar speech is your ability to connect with that audience.
-It’s my ability to really connect with people from all walks of life that has served me well in my career.
-For fifteen years I have studied words and how to use them to connect with my audience in the form of story, comedy, and content.
-But it wasn’t until recently that I understand WHY and HOW I was able to do it so effectively.
+My ability to connect with people from all walks of life has served me well in my career.
+For fifteen years, I have studied words and how to use them to connect with my audience through story, comedy, and content.
+But it wasn’t until recently that I understood why and how I could do it so effectively.

 What in the heck is a mirror neuron?